AP Explains: Who are Egypt's Coptic Christians?

 In modern times, relations with Muslims have been generally good, although changes started to come about since the hyper-nationalism of the 1950s stoked by military strongman Gamal Abdel-Nasser.
 In Nasser's drive to liberate the country from Western influence and purify the Arab nation, Christians — whose religion is more often practiced in the West — began to take on a less favorable light among the majority Muslim masses.

-Although generally allowed to practice their religion inside Egypt, Copts face restrictions on inter-religious marriage, and church building, and converting Muslims.
-Activists say Copts are discriminated against and kept from high office, and have thus campaigned to have religions removed from Egyptian ID cards.
+Although generally allowed to practice their religion inside Egypt, Copts face restrictions on inter-religious marriage and are banned from proselytizing to Muslims.
+Activists say Copts are discriminated against and kept from high office, and have campaigned to have religions removed from Egyptian ID cards.

 While sectarian killings did happen as early as the 1970s, they have been mostly sporadic over the years, with the exception of the 1990s, when the state battled an Islamic insurgency and Copts faced some retaliation.

-On New Years' eve 2011, a bomb in an Alexandria church killed over 20 people — the first major assault with a high death toll in living memory and a crime still unsolved to this day.
-Attacks picked up in the aftermath of the Egypt's Arab Spring uprising that began weeks later, then more so after the army overthrew an elected but divisive Islamist president in 2013.
+On New Years' Eve 2011, a bomb in an Alexandria church killed over 20 people — the first major assault with a high death toll in living memory and a crime still unsolved to this day.
+Attacks picked up in the aftermath of the army's overthrow of an elected but divisive Islamist president in 2013.

-The next major milestone came in December 2016, when an IS suicide bomber killed 30 people at Cairo's Coptic Cathedral.
-The group subsequently called for more attacks on the minority and pledged more of its own.
+Last December, an Islamic State suicide bomber killed 30 people at Cairo's Coptic Cathedral.
+The extremist group pledged more attacks on the Christian minority, which it views as an ally of the West in a war against Islam.

-In February, a series of murders and killings claimed by IS in northern Sinai led hundreds of families to evacuate the area, fleeing west.
-The most recent major attack came on Palm Sunday.
+In February, a series of murders and killings claimed by IS in northern Sinai led hundreds of families to leave the area for safer parts of Egypt.